 We came up with a number of suggestions, the main being that we use WordPress as the content management system.
 Despite WordPress’ merits (which are discussed all over this site) Oakworth’s marketing manager was already familiar with the system and so could take over the updating of the site easily.

-The look and feel of the site had to mirror Oakworth’s brand which is clean and precise but also has a natural feel.
-Oakworth use sustainable, natural materials but are also a precision, standards-led engineering company so the look of the site needed to show both, whilst being attractive to housebuilding contractors and architects down to single customers building their own home.
+The look and feel of the site had to mirror Oakworth’s brand which is clean and precise but also feels natural.
+Oakworth use sustainable, natural materials but are also a precision, standards-led engineering company so the look of the site needed to show both, whilst being attractive to housebuilding contractors and architects right down to single customers building their own home.

 Oakworth has a story and heritage so we made sure there was an area on the site for the founder, John Capper, to tell that story.